 Construction and demolition waste landfilled

-Construction and demolition waste sent to disposal from 2007–2008 to 2016–2017.
+Construction and demolition waste sent to disposal from 2007–08 to 2018–19 financial year.
 This includes construction and demolition waste disposed of at local government landfills, private landfills and industrial monofills.
 Regional groupings are combinations of local government areas.